sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_ The cup will use different color of the light to indicate the temperature of the water.
 The blue means cold ice water, the green means room temperature water, the yellow means warm water and the red means hot water.

 _Goals:_ Different people have different preference of the temperature of the water.
-The color will help them to identify the temperature of the water and user will be able to cool the water or heat the water or drink more carefully.
+The color will help them to identify the temperature of the water and user will be able to cool the water or heat the water or drink water carefully.

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.